gjhunt/hyperstats/README.md

 **Who:** Positions available for junior/senior high school and undergraduate students.
 Must be a U.S. citizen.

+Some math and programming experience preferred, no aerospace experience required.

 **When:** June 12 - August 4, 2023 (with some flexibility)

 **Where:** William & Mary, Williamsburg, VA 23185